Boris Johnson calls on France to take back all migrants crossing the Channel - ExBulletin

 Boris Johnson calls on France to take back all migrants crossing the Channel

+In the aftermath of a shipwreck in the English Channel which saw 27 people lose their lives, British Prime Minister Boris Johnson asked Emmanuel Macron to take back migrants illegally arriving in England from France.

-British Prime Minister Boris Johnson has called on French President Emmanuel Macron to take back migrants arriving in England from France, in the aftermath of a shipwreck in the English Channel that saw 27 people lose their lives.
+British Prime Minister Boris Johnson has asked French President Emmanuel Macron to take back migrants arriving in England from France, in the aftermath of a shipwreck in the Channel which saw 27 people lose their lives.

 Sources